 CIS IS COMMITTED TO CHILD PROTECTION AND STUDENT WELL-BEING

-Talking about child abuse is not easy.
-Although it may be uncomfortable, it is critical to start the discussion in international school communities.
-The ease of mobility that international work provides, coupled with weak recruitment practices, different cultural norms and underdeveloped legal systems in various countries can make international education communities prime targets for child abusers.
+Talking about mental health, abuse or violence is not easy.
+Although it may be uncomfortable, it is critical to start the discussion in international school and university communities.
 At CIS, we purposefully foster open discussion with our members and have invested to increase the knowledge of our staff to consider the role we all have in keeping students safe and strengthening their well-being.

 - Why is this a priority?